Late 19th to Early 20th Century Villa Suburbs Zone

 Relationships to Adjacent Character Zones

-The two character areas of this zone are both within the main Doncaster conurbation the only settlement where villa developments have covered large enough areas to be described as character areas in their own right (although smaller dispersed examples are included within character areas of the ‘Complex Historic Town Core’ zone).
-As in Sheffield these areas were consciously developed away from established areas of industrial and working lass housing although later suburban development of higher density generally surrounds these character areas.
+The two character areas of this zone are both within the main Doncaster conurbation, the only settlement in the borough where villa developments have covered large enough areas to be described as character areas in their own right (smaller, more dispersed examples are included within character areas of the ‘Complex Historic Town Core’ zone).
+As in Sheffield, these areas were consciously developed away from established industrial zones and areas of working class housing.
+Later suburban development of higher density generally surrounds these character areas.

 Inherited Character

-In the ‘Bawtry Road Character Area’ the only features traceable from earlier landscapes are the courses of Bawtry Road and Cantley Lane, within which the development was fitted.
-Earlier field boundaries within these roads were straight edged and probably dated to the enclosure of open fields by the 1779 by the Cantley, Branton, Bessacarr and (High) Ellers award (date from English 1985).
+In the ‘Bawtry Road’ character area the only features traceable from earlier landscapes are the courses of Bawtry Road and Cantley Lane, within which the villa development was fitted.
+Earlier field boundaries along these roads were straight edged and probably dated to the enclosure of open fields by the 1779 Cantley, Branton, Bessacarr and (High) Ellers enclosure award (date from English 1985).

-Following the departure of the final tenant farmer from the Town Field in 1922 the land was laid down to grass with the present paths and avenues set out.
-These do not however preserve legibility of the strip layout or historic paths across the field.
+Following the departure of the final tenant farmer from the Town Field in 1922, the land was laid down to grass with the present paths and avenues set out.
+However, these do not preserve any legibility of the former strip layout or historic paths across the field.

 Elsewhere in the ‘Town Field Suburb’ character area patterns of development fossilised boundaries from earlier landscapes.
-These fossilised patterns include the triangle of land on which Christ Church now stands.
-This large Commissioners Church (built with French War reparations), dates to the period 1827-9 (Pevsner and Radcliffe 1967, 182).
-The site preserves the exterior boundaries of the north western end of a diamond shaped green, suggested by Slater (1989, 57) as originating at the crossing point of the main N-S roman road and a lesser, more speculative roman road from Long Sandall to Templeborough.
+These include the triangle of land on which Christ Church now stands.
+This large Commissioners Church (built with French War reparations) dates to the period 1827-9 (Pevsner and Radcliffe 1967, 182); its site preserves the exterior boundaries of the north western end of a diamond shaped green.
+Slater (1989, 57) has suggested this originated at the crossing point of the main north - south Roman road and a lesser, more speculative, Roman road from Long Sandall to Templeborough.

 Later Characteristics